Dong Guangping: Early life

-Guanping was born in China in 1958 or 1959 to a father who was a military general.
+Dong Guangping was born in Zhengzhou, China, in 1958 to a father who was a military general.
 He grew up in a wealthy family and his brothers joined the armed and became colonels.

 Career

-Guanping worked as a police inspector and a soldier before becoming a human-rights activist.
+Dong worked as a police inspector and a soldier before becoming a human-rights activist.
 He was fired from the police force in 1999 for signing a letter about the 1989 Tiananmen Square protests and massacre, before being jailed for three years.
 He is known in China for speaking out against China's censorship of news about the Tiananmen Square protests and massacre.
-Guanping was taken from a Thai immigration centre by Chinese police in 2015 while he was attempting to resettle to Canada.
+Dong was taken from a Thai immigration centre by Chinese police in 2015 while he was attempting to resettle to Canada.
 The police returned him to China where he was jailed for three years.

 He fled China for Vietnam in 2020.
-Guanping was arrested in Hanoi by Vietnamese authorities August 22, 2022.
+Dong was arrested in Hanoi by Vietnamese authorities August 22, 2022.
 Canada offered him political asylum.
-As of mid February 2023, the Vietnam government had declined to release any information about his whereabouts.
+As of mid-February 2023, the Vietnam government had declined to release any information about his whereabouts.

 Personal life

-Guanping's daughter Katherine Dong and family live in Canada, where they relocated in 2015.
-Guanping was aged 64 in February 2023.
+Dong's daughter Katherine Dong and family live in Canada, where they relocated in 2015.
+Dong was aged 64 in February 2023.